ClarytyLLC/docs/src/docs/tutorials/pages/adding-custom-fields.md

 ### Step 1: Create a Custom Field

-We will start by creating a custom field in the Veritone Developer App.
+You will start by creating a custom field in the Veritone Developer App.

 1. Go to the [developer.veritone.com](https://developer.veritone.com) page and login using your credentials.